Blocks

-You may experience seizures, but seizure clusters are different from your usual seizure pattern.
-This can mean having several seizures in a row or they can be hours apart.
+You may have experienced a seizure cluster.
 Seizure clusters can be different from one person to the next, in terms of number of seizures in a cluster, type of seizure, severity, or how long they last.
-Your healthcare provider can help you to identify seizure clusters, and when and how to use a rescue medication to treat them.
+Your healthcare provider can help you identify them and show you when and how to use a rescue nasal spray to treat them.

 • Acute repetitive seizures